micro-dev/zx-gaming/README.md

-Repo for Delphi based ZX81 remakes
+Repo for Delphi based ZX81 remakes.
+Converted to Lazarus and Free PASCAL.

 - Fungaloids for Windows